-quantity that is not the measurand but that affects the result of the measurement

-EXAMPLE 1 Temperature of a micrometer used to measure length.
+quantity that is not the measurand but that affects the result of the measurement result of a measurement value attributed to a measurand, obtained by measurement

-EXAMPLE 2 Frequency in the measurement of the amplitude of an alternating electric potential difference.

-EXAMPLE 3 Bilirubin concentration in the measurement of haemoglobin concentration in a sample of human blood plasma.
+- EXAMPLE 1 Temperature of a micrometer used to measure length. - EXAMPLE 2 Frequency in the measurement of the amplitude of an alternating electric potential difference. - EXAMPLE 3 Bilirubin concentration in the measurement of haemoglobin concentration in a sample of human blood plasma.